-2019 marks the 50th anniversary of a truly momentous occasion – the first Moon landing.
+2019 marked the 50th anniversary of a truly momentous occasion – the first Moon landing.
 On the 16th of July 1969 astronauts Neil Armstrong, Buzz Aldrin and Michael Collins set off in Apollo 11 where they took one small step for man, and one giant leap for mankind!

 But what on earth does this have to do with Scotland?
-Well, 2019 also marks the 50th anniversary of VisitScotland (Scotland’s national tourism organisation – or us!).
+Well, 2019 also marked the 50th anniversary of VisitScotland (Scotland’s national tourism organisation – or us!).
 So, with these two big occasions, we thought it was an opportunity to celebrate in a truly Scottish way – with something innovative and out of this world…

 BuzzBò; the Highland Coosmonaut